-- 9(1) Where the Executive Counsel delivers to the Conduct Committee a Formal Complaint in accordance with paragraph 7(11) or paragraph 14(3), the Conduct Committee shall serve the Formal Complaint on the Member or Member Firm concerned and shall, as soon as practicable, send a copy of the Formal Complaint to the Convener. - 9(2) The Convener shall, as soon as practicable following receipt of the Formal Complaint, appoint a Disciplinary Tribunal to hear the Formal Complaint in accordance with the provisions of this Scheme and provide the Conduct Committee with details of the Disciplinary Tribunal appointed and notify Executive Counsel and each Member or Member Firm concerned. - 9(3) Subject to this Scheme, the procedure adopted by a Disciplinary Tribunal to deal with any Formal Complaint shall be in accordance with the Regulations. - 9(4) The Disciplinary Tribunal may amend the Formal Complaint either before or during the hearing subject to the requirements of a fair hearing and in the interests of justice. - 9(5) A Member or Member Firm may, either voluntarily or at the invitation of the Disciplinary Tribunal or the Executive Counsel at any stage during a hearing before a Disciplinary Tribunal make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with his or its obligations under paragraphs 14(1) or 14(2) and such admissions shall constitute proof before a Disciplinary Tribunal against the Member or Member Firm making the admission.
+- 9(1) Where the Executive Counsel delivers to the Conduct Committee a Formal Complaint in accordance with paragraph 7(11) or paragraph 14(3), the Conduct Committee shall serve the Formal Complaint on the Member concerned and shall, as soon as practicable, send a copy of the Formal Complaint to the Convener. - 9(2) The Convener shall, as soon as practicable following receipt of the Formal Complaint, appoint a Disciplinary Tribunal to hear the Formal Complaint in accordance with the provisions of this Scheme and provide the Conduct Committee with details of the Disciplinary Tribunal appointed and notify Executive Counsel and each Member concerned. - 9(3) Subject to this Scheme, the procedure adopted by a Disciplinary Tribunal to deal with any Formal Complaint shall be in accordance with the Regulations. - 9(4) The Disciplinary Tribunal may amend the Formal Complaint either before or during the hearing subject to the requirements of a fair hearing and in the interests of justice. - 9(5) A Member may, either voluntarily or at the invitation of the Disciplinary Tribunal or the Executive Counsel at any stage during a hearing before a Disciplinary Tribunal make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with his obligations under paragraphs 14(1) or 14(2) and such admissions shall constitute proof before a Disciplinary Tribunal against the Member making the admission.